sukeesh/ghpush/README.md

-# GPush
+# GHPush

-**GPush** is a command-line tool that automates the process of creating pull requests on GitHub.
+**GHPush** is an AI-powered command-line tool that automates the process of creating pull requests on GitHub.
 It leverages your local git diff, generates a PR title and description (using the OpenAI completions API optionally), pushes your branch, and then opens the GitHub PR creation page in your default browser.
 No GitHub token is required!

 ## Features